Martchus/tageditor/README.md

 Padding allows adding additional tag information without rewriting the entire file or appending the tag.
 Usage of padding can be configured:
 - minimum/maximum padding: The file is rewritten if the padding would fall below/exceed the specified limits.
-- preferred padding: If the file needs to be rewritten the preferred padding is used.
+- preferred padding: If the file is rewritten the preferred padding is used.

-Default value for minimum and maximum padding is zero (in the CLI and GUI).
-This leads to the fact that the Tag Editor will almost always have to rewrite the entire file to apply changes.
-To prevent this, set at least the maximum padding to a higher value.

-However, it is also possible to force rewriting the entire file.
+It is also possible to force rewriting the entire file to enforce the preferred padding is used.

-The relevant CLI options are `--min-padding`, `--max-padding` and `--force-rewrite`.
+The relevant CLI options are `--min-padding`, `--max-padding`, `--preferred-padding` and `--force-rewrite`.

 Taking advantage of padding is currently not supported when dealing with Ogg streams (it is supported when dealing with raw FLAC streams).

+### Avoid rewriting files
+As explained in the "Backup/temporary files" section, this is not a good idea as the temporary file that is created when rewriting the entire file also serves as backup.
+However, if you nevertheless want to avoid rewriting the file as much as possible, set the following in the GUI's "File layout" settings:

+* "Force rewrite…" option: unchecked
+* "Use preferred position…" options: unchecked
+* Minimum padding: 0
+* Maximum padding: 429496729 (simply a very high number)

+When using the CLI, you just need to add `--max-padding 429496729` to the CLI arguments (and avoid any of the other arguments mentioned in previous sections).

 ## Download
 ### Source